Jack Jennett

 Led junior in relation to a Conspiracy to cause GBH and Possession of Firearms with Intent to Endanger Life in relation to a ‘shootout’ involving multiple firearms.

-Omar Stevens v The Parole Board – Royal Courts of Justice (Admin Court)
+OS v The Parole Board – Royal Courts of Justice (Admin Court)

 Successful Judicial Review of the Board’s view not to transfer to open conditions.